 - If a device doesn't receive any communication from the HA peer within the predetermined time, the peer device is considered to have failed.
 This process is termed device failover, as when this occurs, the active device takes over the peer device.

 - The device failover detection time (peer timeout) is four seconds.
 When the primary device stops sending heartbeat packets, it's declared inactive at the end of four seconds (250 milliseconds x 16 timeouts).
 The peer is considered active if a heartbeat is received within fourteen timeouts.
 Failover is triggered at the end of seven seconds (three-second link uptime + four-second device failover detection time) from the time cluster has come up.
 You can't change the failover threshold.

-When you add a FleXi port module to an existing HA cluster, the steps are as follows:
+To add a FleXi port module to an existing HA cluster, do as follows: